Educational Events

 A man lifting two weights in a T motion

-Equipment needed: sturdy chair, water, towel, light dumbbells if available (may also use bottled water or soup cans, if you do not have access to dumbbells)
+Equipment needed: sturdy chair, water, towel, light dumbbells (or household alternatives like water bottles or soup cans)

 Allison Boshart, Physical Therapist, DPT